Domaine Michel Redde & Fils - Pouilly-Fumé Les Bois de Saint-Andelain 2023

 About the estate:

-The estate was founded in the 17th century by a man named François Redde, a winemaker from Pouilly-sur-Loire.
+The estate was founded in the 17th century by a man named François Redde, a winemaker in Pouilly-sur-Loire.
 His distant descendant, Michel Redde, revived the winery in the 1950s.
-Today, his son Thierry and his grandsons Sébastien and Romain run the 40-hectare estate, which is in the process of converting to organic farming.
+Today, his son Thierry and his grandsons Sébastien and Romain are at the helm of a 40-hectare estate that is in the process of converting to organic farming.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France